onema/fuel-cloud-storage/readme.md

 # Summary

-* Upload, update and delete files from a given container,
+* Upload, update and delete files from a given container.
 * Creates and deletes containers.
 * Check file existence.
 * Copy files from one container to another.
-* It can also list all the files in a container by prefix,
+* Also lists all the files in a container by prefix.

 # Supported Drivers